 A poka-yoke is a mechanism that is put in place to prevent human error.
 The purpose of a poka-yoke is to inhibit, correct or highlight an error as it occurs.
 Poka-yoke roughly means "avoid unexpected surprises" or "avoid blunders" in Japanese.
 In English, a poka-yoke is sometimes referred to as "mistake-proof" or "foolproof."

 Essentially, a poka-yoke is a safeguard that prevents a process from proceeding to the next step until the proper conditions have been met.
 Poka-yokes can be either warning mechanisms or control mechanisms.
 Warnings provide an alert that is designed to prevent additional errors or defects from happening.
 Control mechanisms stop the next step of a process from occurring.

-To prevent the driver from accidentally locking himself out, some cars also have a control poka-yoke that prevents the vehicle door from locking when the key is still in the ignition in the off position.
+To prevent drivers from accidentally locking themselves out, some cars also have a control poka-yoke that prevents the vehicle door from locking when the key is still in the ignition in the off position.

-The concept was originally called baka-yoke, but Dr. Shingo changed the name to poka-yoke after realizing that the label "fool-proof" was humiliating to workers.
-Like kanban and many other lean production concepts, the concept of poka-yokes has been adopted by many other industries, including software development and health care.
+The concept was originally called baka-yoke, but Dr. Shingo changed the name to poka-yoke after realizing that the label foolproof was humiliating to workers.
+Like kanban and many other lean production concepts, the concept of poka-yoke has been adopted by many other industries, including software development and healthcare.

 Poka-yokes in manufacturing

 In manufacturing, there are three main types of poka-yoke for quality assurance: contact methods, fixed-value methods and motion-step methods.
 Each can be a control method or a warning method.
 Contact methods rely on sensing devices that ascertain whether a product makes contact with a device.
 This can be physical, as in a pin that must be placed correctly, or energetic, wherein photoelectric beams sense something is not positioned correctly.